Gyas: Book 5

 and threw him headlong down from the high stern in the water.
 (Aeneid 5.151-152; 159-63; 173-175.)

 Commentary

-Gyas, though his "extraordinary" and "ill-considered" action, forces himself to take up two roles: captain and helmsman.
+Gyas, through his "extraordinary" and "ill-considered" action, forces himself to take up two roles: captain and helmsman.
 In doing so, he prefigures Aeneas, who will have to do the same thing at the end of Book 5, after Palinurus falls overboard and drowns.
 According to Joseph Farrell, the comparison favors Aeneas.

 The swimming ability of "old man" Menoetes to swim to shore fully clothed, and without the assistance of a magical veil, contrasts with Odysseus's swim to shore and avoidance of the sort of rocks at Phaeacia that Menoetes clambered up onto unaided.